Group6-TheAvengers/ArduinoMainControl/README.md

 # Control_Car
-An example sketch used to control the Arduino chip
+A line following robot with the ability to control it from an android application